vaibhavxom/RAG-Integration-Assignment/README.md

 # 📄 Document Intelligence Platform

-A full-stack Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them locally, extract embeddings into ChromaDB, and query content using OpenAI/LLM.
+A full-stack Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them locally, extract embeddings into ChromaDB, and query content using LLM (LM Studio).
 Built using Django, MySQL, ChromaDB, and ReactJS with Tailwind CSS.

 ---

 ## 🔍 Description

-A RAG-based document QA system that enables users to upload PDFs or text files, automatically parse and embed content, store vectors using ChromaDB, and query using LLMs (OpenAI or LM Studio).
+A RAG-based document QA system that enables users to upload PDFs or text files, automatically parse and embed content, store vectors using ChromaDB, and query using LLMs (LM Studio).
 Ideal for exploring unstructured document data with AI-powered answers.

 ---